Christ Came to Save Sinners:

-Knowledge of the Lord Jesus Christ’s Person and the content of the Gospel (Good News) are essential for understanding how you can be saved.
+Knowledge of the Lord Jesus Christ’s Person and the Gospel (Good News) are essential for understanding how you can be saved.

 Jesus Christ is the Son of God (John 20:31).
 The title “Son of God” refers to Christ’s identity as God (Matthew 22:41–46; John 19:7) since the phrase “son of” in the Bible can mean to be of the same nature as the subject.
 “Son of God” also refers to the relationship between God the Father and Christ as the Son (John 5; 17).

 Also, Jesus Christ is Lord (Philippians 2:11).
-In the New Testament, the Greek word kyrios can have various meanings for titles, based on a passage’s context, such as sir, master and Lord.
+In the New Testament, the Greek word kyrios can have various meanings for titles such as sir, master, or Lord.
 As applied to Jesus Christ after His resurrection, the title “Lord” usually expresses His deity, with an emphasis on His supreme authority over all things.
 Christ is often called “the Lord” after His resurrection, but God the Father is given the title too.
 In the future, on bended knee in submission to Jesus’ name, man and angels will “confess that Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:9–11).